2412 University Boulevard,

 2 people favorited this theater

-The Village Theatre opened in August 1941 with 960-seats, located on orchestra and balcony levels.
+The Village Theatre opened in August 15, 1941 with Bob Hope & Bing Crosby in “Road to Zanzibar”.
+It had 960-seats, located on orchestra and balcony levels.
 It was my neighborhood theatre when I was a child in the 1950’s and early-1960’s.
-(It was on the north side of University Boulevard between Kelvin and Morningside.)
+(It was on the north side of University Boulevard between Kelvin Drive and Morningside Drive.)
 At that time it was a second-run theatre.
 On Saturday mornings the theatre ran the Fun Club, where children could see a serial, a cartoon or two, and a feature film, usually a western or sword and sandal epic.

 In the late-1960’s Houston needed yet another roadshow venue besides the Tower Theatre and the Alabama Theatre.
 If I recall correctly, “Chitty Chitty Bang Bang” was the first roadshow film to play there.
-Probably because the theatre was in the Rice University/West University area, the Interstate Theatre Corporation chose the Village Theatre to revamp into a first-run, (sometimes) roadshow theatre.
-I left Houston in the mid-1970’s, and the theatre was closed shortly after.
+Probably because the theatre was in the Rice University/West University area, Interstate Theatres Inc. chose the Village Theatre to revamp into a first-run, (sometimes) roadshow theatre.
+I left Houston in the mid-1970’s, and the theatre was closed in 1987.

-The theatre existed until the late-1990’s, when it was demolished to expand the Village Shopping Center.
+The building existed until the late-1990’s, when it was demolished to expand the Village Shopping Center.